NFT-Project-list/Unstoppable-Stream/README.md

 ## This is a project by 0xProf for the Unstoppable domain hackathon

-Unstoppable Stream is a domain gated application i.e you must own a unstoppable domain to access it this idea was inspired by token gating but then to encourage users to get a UD domain
+Unstoppable Stream is an application

+This app uses livepeer to stream vidoes and the recording of the stream is minted as nft with nftport and the data is read by the covalent api and there is the abilty to watch the stream or watch other video with links online.

+anyfeed back would be appriciated.

 ## How is works